|The world of non-commercial film and A-V||Events Diary||Search|

 the IAC British International Amateur Film Competition

 Each year around 250 movies arrive from all round the globe for our competition.
 We are most unusual in having no limit on length, subject matter, type of movie, medium (8mm, 9.5mm, 16mm cine film, all standard video formats, cassettes, CDs and DVDs) or age of film maker.
-Click here for the competition rules and entry forms for 2013.

 In February teams of judges come together and assess all the entries.
 These are graded according to their quality and the very best go forward to a final jury which awards special prizes.
 Towards the end of March the results are announced.
 About two weeks after Easter the British International Amateur Film Festival is held showing a wide selection of the best entries and runners-up.
 It includes a prize-giving ceremony.